 Make sure you are subscribed to our newsletter so that you never miss out on an update from the Exilva blog.

 Are you curious to learn more about Exilva?
-Don't hestitate to contact us.
-Click the button below for a talk with one of our experts.
+Contact us to run a trial, you can get your free sample here, or click the button below for a talk with one of our corrugated experts:

 Synnøve Holtan has worked with microfibrillated cellulose MFC since 2005 and has developed an in-depth understanding of the product characteristics, as well as production processes and application innovation.
 As a senior scientist at Borregaard she focuses on the analyses and performance of Exilva in industrial applications, such as coatings and adhesives.
 Synnøve has a PhD in biopolymer chemistry from the Norwegian University of Science and Technology.